michaeldye/ubuntu-classic-image/README.md

 ## Introduction

-This project creates a filesystem image for a Raspberry Pi2 (support for other devices is coming soon).
+This project creates a filesystem image for a Raspberry Pi3 and Pi2 using unofficial Ubuntu PPAs, or Pi2 only using official PPAs.
 You can download an already-built system image for various SBCs at http://bluehorizon.network.

 Related Projects: